alorchenkov/java-refactoring-test/README.md

 2. SQL server - embedded H2 SQL engine.

 ### Code Quality Report
-Code Quality report link, it is available for collaborates Github users: https://sonarcloud.io/dashboard?id=alorchenkov_java-refactoring-test There is Code Coverage section there as well.
+Code Quality report link, it is available for collaborates Github users:</br>
+https://sonarcloud.io/dashboard?id=alorchenkov_java-refactoring-test
+</br> There is Code Coverage section there as well.

 ### Cloud Deployment (MS Azure)
-The application is deployed and running in the Cloud (MS Azure) with SQL database as Persistence layer: https://java-refactoring-test-1578179374175.azurewebsites.net/swagger/index.html Please, select HTTPS scheme when try out the API with Swagger UI.
+The application is deployed and running in the Cloud (MS Azure) with SQL database as Persistence layer:</br>
+https://java-refactoring-test-1578179374175.azurewebsites.net/swagger/index.html
+</br> Please, select HTTPS scheme when try out the API with Swagger UI.

 ### How to run:
 Required pre-installed software: maven and Java 8+.